volley-llc/arducam/README.md

 *********CONTROLS.C****************
 ______________________________________________________________________
-int set_ctrl(int fd, int ctrl, int value, struct ctrl_struct *ctrl_vals);
+int set_ctrl(int ctrl, int value, struct camera *cam);
-@param int fd: The camera's file descriptor (usually in /dev mount)
 @param int ctrl: The control to have its value modified (use the control's ENUM code)
-@param int value: The value to which the control will be set ctrl_struct *ctrl vals: The structure which holds the current control values.
+@param int value: The value to which the control will be set
+@param struct camera *cam: The structure which holds the current control values.

 This function changes the existing value in a control's register to a new one.
 The structure which maintains the values (ctrl_vals) will be automatically